roytang/blog/content/post/2021/01/2020-year-in-review/index.md

     * I rebuilt this site in the latest version of Django
     * Migrated this site to a new webhost, learned some server deployment stuff along the way.
     * Migrated my main email usage [away from Google](/2020/05/gmail-migration/)
-  * Duolingo streak: 719 days (from 355 last year).
+  * Duolingo streak: 718 days (from 355 last year).
 It seems that I never broke the streak from 2019, so my longest streak continues.
 The numbers don't add up - 355 + 366 should be 721 - but this may be because this wasn't a true streak.
-I think I used two "streak freeze" powerups throughout the year, so I actually broke the streak twice lol.
+I think I used the "streak freeze" powerups a few times throughout the year, so I probably actually broke the streak thrice lol.
 I don't care, I'm counting it!
   * Other countries visited: 0!

 #### Social media: